fabiofanelli1/scraperX/README.md

 ## How It Works

-VulnWatch uses Selenium to simulate a real browser session on X.com.
+ScrapeX uses Selenium to simulate a real browser session on X.com.
 It cycles through predefined search queries targeting vulnerability disclosures for major vendors, deduplicates results across runs, and displays only new findings in your terminal.

 ```
 "Fortinet" "vulnerability" (lang:en OR lang:it) since:2026-02-15